K-dash/nblm-rs/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure all relevant checks pass:
-   - Rust: `cargo make all` or `makers all`
+   - Run `cargo make all` or `makers all` (this includes all Rust and Python checks)
-   - Python (if modified): `cargo make py-all` and `cargo make py-build`
+2. **Pre-commit hooks must pass** - The pre-commit hooks (managed by prek) will automatically run `cargo make all` and `cargo make py-all` before each commit.
+Make sure all hooks pass before pushing.
-2. Update documentation if you've added new features
+3. Update documentation if you've added new features
-3. Add or update tests for your changes
+4. Add or update tests for your changes
-4. Write clear commit messages
+5. Write clear commit messages
-5. Reference any related issues in your PR description
+6. Reference any related issues in your PR description

+> [!NOTE]
+> If you need to manually run pre-commit hooks before committing, use `prek run --all-files`.
+To skip hooks temporarily (not recommended), use `git commit --no-verify`, but ensure all checks pass before pushing.

 ## Project Structure